Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 Šibenik has the world's best gelato, at Ka Grom Ice Cream Shop

-Just outside the Old Town, wedged between Stankovačka and Starčevića Ulica, is Šibenik’s produce market.
-Locals go here early in the morning to stock up on fruit, veggies, meat and seafood.
+Just outside the Old Town, wedged between Stankovačka and Starčevića Ulica, is Šibenik’s produce market [Goolge Maps location].
+Locals go here early in the morning to stock up on fruit, vegetables, meat and seafood.

 Šibenik Tourist Information Centre

-If you rather have someone else cook for you, head to Šimun on Ulica Fra Jerolima Milete (halfway between the market and the train station).
+If you rather have someone else cook for you, head to Šimun [Google Maps location].
 This unassuming little restaurant (open Monday to Saturday) serving traditional Balkan cuisine at very reasonable prices, was recommended to us by our host, and it didn’t disappoint.

-Speaking of affordability: Our accommodation in Šibenik, a few blocks away from the Old Town, was 2/3 of what we paid in Lapad, 3km away from Dubrovnik’s Old Town.
-A definite tick for our seventh testing point.
+Speaking of affordability: Our accommodation in Sibenik, a few blocks away from the Old Town, was 30 per cent of what we paid in Lapad, 3km away from Dubrovnik’s Old Town.
+This is a definite tick for our seventh testing point.

 sibenik old town lane at night